-- Finding the cause of chest pain or pressure.
+- Finding the cause of chest pain, pressure or heaviness,

-- Finding the cause of symptoms that occur during exercise or activity, such as dizziness, fainting, rapid and erratic heartbeat (palpitations), shortness of breath (dyspnea), and chest pain,
+- Finding the cause of symptoms that only emerge during physical activity, such as dizziness, fainting, rapid and erratic heartbeat (palpitations), shortness of breath (dyspnea), and chest pain,

-- Help you make decisions about starting an exercise program if you have been inactive for a number of years and have an increased chance of having heart disease.
+- Help you decide about starting an exercise program if you have been physically inactive for several years, increasing the likelihood of heart disease.